AS207960/ch-ewf/README.md

 documents_path = "<path to store response PDFs>"
 ```

+The client can also be configured using environment variables, of the form `CH_EWF_PRESENTER_ID` etc.

 ### Presenter account

 You will need to apply for a presenter account from Companies House, either with a credit account